Eliya-G/book-scraper/README.md

 - Note that the proxy provided are free and may not work if you choose to run the project.

-## Installation Instruction
+## Installation Instructions

 ```
 git clone https://github.com/Eliya-G/book-scrapper
 ```
-In the repo run these commands.
+In the repo run these command.
 ```
 pipenv install -r requirements.txt
 ```